What a Brownfield Land Register is

 The Brownfield Land Register must include all sites meeting these criteria which are at least 0.25 hectares in area, or are capable of supporting at least 5 dwellings.

-The Brownfield Land Register will be reviewed at least annually therefore we continue to welcome the submission of new sites through this response form (27kb) where you can fill in and email to us at email@example.com.
-Responses must be received before 26 November 2021.
+The Brownfield Land Register will be reviewed at least annually therefore we continue to welcome the submission of new sites.
+To submit a new site, fill in our response form.
+Then send the form back by email to email@example.com.
+Responses must be received before 25 November 2023.

 We are working on building an online referral form.